December 01, 2025

 Finally, 40 paragraphs into its propaganda piece, Axios admits the real problem:

-There it is, *finally--* the carefully-hidden secret of socialism, that politicians can’t give money to one person/group without taking it from someone else who worked for it...*unless* they either borrow *or just print* the money.
+Finally, there it is, the carefully-hidden secret of socialism: that politicians can’t give money to one person/group without taking it from someone else who worked for it...unless they either borrow or just print the money.
 And corrupt or stupid or greedy politicians do both.

-Axios now has an expert explain the obvious: "If *we* [i.e. congress] had done this decades ago, these changes would have been so much smaller.
+Axios now has an expert explain the obvious: "If we [i.e. congress] had done this [??] decades ago, these changes would have been so much smaller.
 Instead we've [??] waited until the last minute.”
+But of course there haven't BEEN any changes yet.
+Cuz congress will NEVAH cut doze sweet, sweet SS bennies, eh?

 Conservatives have been warning congress about this for 40 damn years.
-Congress refused to listen.
+But of course congress refused to listen.
 So what’s this “we” shit?

-There are 3 variables: raise taxes, cut benefits, or change the structure of Social Security so as to kick the can down the road.
+There are 3 variables: raise taxes, cut benefits, or change the structure of Social Security to kick the can down the road.

-Democrats will demand that no benefits be cut by even a dollar--and Republicans will go along to avoid losing the next election.
+Democrats will demand that benefits not be cut by even a dollar--and Republicans will go along to avoid being thrown out of office at the next election.

-Axios sees that if congress refuses to raise SS taxes or cut benefits, the only remaining option is to borrow the money--which would mean higher interest rates on U.S. borrowing.
+Axios is perceptive enough to realize that if congress refuses to raise SS taxes or cut benefits, the only remaining option is to borrow the money--which would mean higher interest rates on U.S. borrowing.

 But after dumping this critical problem into Trump’s lap (so he can be blamed for not solving it), Axios wants to keep voters from realizing that the entire SS concept was a ponzi scheme doomed to failure--as are all socialist policies.
 So they finish with:

-Of course borrowing even more billions brings the inevitable implosion of the U.S. debt bomb years closer, but what difference does it really make whether it hits in 2050 or 2060, eh comrade?
-You’ve lived a great life, voted Democrat every election, hate Trump and conservatives, probably have a trans kid or two, so not your problem, eh?
+Of course borrowing even more billions brings the inevitable implosion of the U.S. debt bomb years closer, but what difference does it really make whether the bomb hits in 2050 or 2060, eh comrade?
+You’ve lived a great life, voted Democrat every election, hate Trump and conservatives, probably have a trans kid or two, so dis isn't your problem, right?

 You don’t believe in life after death, so you’re confident there will never be any reckoning for your choices.
-You can die at peace with the choices you made.
+You can die at peace with the choices you've made.
 Hey, nations come and they go, right?
-Besides, as AOC and the Dems constantly tell us, “America was never great,” so no real loss, eh?
+Besides, as AOC and the Dems constantly tell us, “America was never great,” right?
+So does it really matter?

 Source: Axios